Patrice de Plunkett: Life

 Patrice once fought Christianity.
 During the student revolutions of 1968, he broke away from the Christian faith.

 In 1979, he became the editor-in-chief of the newly created Le Figaro Magazine, which remained close to the Nouvelle Droite until 1981.

 He broke away from atheism in 1980, and converted to Catholicism in 1985, after having gone on a trip to Israel, especially to the places where Jesus lived.
 Another influence was a visit to a Benedictine monastery.

 His expertise is in analyzing social questions, especially those of a socio-economic vein.
 He received the Award of History of Institutions and of Social Events from the Faculty of Law of the University of Paris.

-Recently he has written about Benedict XVI and Opus Dei.
+He has written about Benedict XVI and Opus Dei.
 On account of the Da Vinci Code, he has been giving interviews about Opus Dei on TV, radio, and to the press.

 Patrice de Plunkett is a member of the editorial committee of the Catholic review Kephas.
 He is also a member of the Order of the Holy Sepulchre.